Ski Gear Review: EXTREM, LANGE, LOOK, MARKER | Edited by Yuki Kuwahara

 Touring: ★★★★★

-I like the balance between light weight and a good grip and transmission.
-Mode switching is simple and easy to use.
+I like the balance between lightweight design, hold, and transmission.
+The mode switching is simple and easy to use.

-I recommend pairing it with skis that are lightweight and have good gliding properties.
+I recommend pairing it with skis that are lightweight and offer good gliding performance.

 Ski 2 Review